duckidouk/ACRU/README.md

 4. Pentatonic      8.
 Lydian
 ```

-As climate values shift, `scaley` changes — moving the arp from consonant (major/pentatonic) toward tension-laden modal scales (Phrygian, Locrian), creating a slow drift from harmony into dissonance.
+As climate values shift, `scaley` changes.
+It moves the arp from consonant (major/pentatonic) toward more tensed modal scales (Phrygian, Locrian), essentially it is a slow drift from harmony into dissonance.

 **Effects chain:**
 - `mc.comb~` — comb filter / resonance